Ueda Sōko: Death

 Ueda Sōko died at 88 years of age.
 His oldest son was required to serve the Edo Bakufu which left his second eldest son, Shigemasa, to become heir of the Ueda family in Hiroshima.
-When Shigemasa died on 10 April at age 44, Sōko abstained from food and water from the same day until passing away 21 days later on 1 May (by the lunar calendar).
+When Shigemasa died on 10 April at age 44, Sōko abstained from food and water from the same day until dying 21 days later on 1 May (by the lunar calendar).
 According to Sōko's biography, on the morning of the 1st, Sōko rose, purified his mouth, drank tea and lay down dead.
 Sōko's ashes were ground into dust and set adrift on the current of the Seto Inland Sea.